Palette

 These sections explain the job in plain language and set expectations for what the tool should do well.

-Dominant colors help with a quick glance, but handoff work usually needs an actual palette export.
-That is why this page exports HEX, CSS, and JSON directly.
+A simple list of dominant colors is enough for a quick visual check, but real handoff work needs an actual palette export.
+That is why this tool exports HEX, CSS variables, and JSON directly rather than just showing swatches.

 FAQ